 A candle may be lit for the health and well-being of someone or in memory of a departed loved one.
 In particular, the larger votive candles may be lit for the same reasons.
-These candles are placed in the special stand located in front of the Icon Screen.
+These candles are placed in the special stand located near the front of the Nave.
 Please remember when one should and should not enter during Divine Services.

 “The saints, during their earthly life, are filled with the grace of the Holy Spirit.
 After their departure the same grace remains in their souls as in their bodies.
 The very same grace is present and active in their sacred images and icons” (St. John of Damascus).
 It is the practice of the Church to venerate, not worship, icons.
 The Orthodox Church calls for the elaborate use of symbolism and iconography in the interior decoration of the church building.
 Icons are not simply portraits representing people, but graphic presentations of spiritual truths that are visual aids to contemplation and prayer.
 When we venerate icons the honor is directed to Christ or to the Saint depicted on the icon, not to the wood, paint, or colors of the icon.